David Bagration of Mukhrani

-His family is related to the House of Bourbón, the House of Wittelsbach, the House of Habsburg-Lorraine, and the House of Romanov.
+His family is related to the House of Bourbon-Anjou, the House of Wittelsbach, the House of Habsburg-Lorraine, and the House of Romanov.
 Prince Davit succeeded his father Prince Giorgi (Jorge) Bagration Mukhrani as claimant to the Georgian throne upon his death on 16 January 2008.

 Prince Davit returned his family to Georgia in 2003, ending decades of exile resulting from the 1921 Red Army invasion of Georgia.
 He married Princess Ana Bagration-Gruzinsky, a member of the genealogically junior Gruzinsky branch of the Bagrationi, in 2009, divorcing in 2013.
-Their son Prince Giorgi, born in Georgia in 2011, is the heir apparent to the throne.
+Their son Prince Giorgi, born in Georgia in 2011 as the Pretender Crown Prince of the Mukhraneli also became Pretender Crown Prince of the Gruzinsky branch in 2025, after his maternal grandfather Nugzar Bagration-Gruzinsky died and Ana became Pretender Queen of the Gruzinsky branch, due to its extinction in the male line.

 Early life

 Bagrationi was born to the Georgian émigré family as the second son of Spanish race car driver, Prince George Bagrationi-Mukhraneli, by his first wife María de las Mercedes Zornoza y Ponce de León (1942–2020) in Madrid, Spain.
 He has an older sister, Maria-Antonietta, and brother, Irakly, and a younger half-brother, Gourami (Ugo).
 Bagrationi is also a cousin of Grand Duchess Maria Vladimirovna of Russia, head of the Russian Imperial House, as her mother was born Princess Leonida Bagration of Mukhrani.